-Now let’s begin to trace the military strand within Napoleon’s life.
+The military strand within Napoleon’s life started early.
 Corsica was a part of France.
 If noble families, like the Buonaparte, were loyal to France, they could get a leg up by sending their sons to France for school and then a career.
 Carlo and Letizia wanted the best for their family.
 In December 1778, Carlo took the two boys to France so that Joseph could train for the priesthood and Napoleon for the military.
 He was nine years old and didn’t see Corsica again for almost eight years.

 By all accounts, Napoleon had a hard time during his six years at a military academy at Brienne in Champagne.
 The lifestyle was spartan and they studied a lot.
 Napoleon was a scholarship student; he was an outsider.
 He spoke French with an accent.
 According to one story, his classmates teased him; they said his sallow, yellow skin color came from being “suckled on olive oil.”
 It’s hard to know exactly what to believe from accounts and stories written by his classmates much later on.
 What would you say about one of your grade-school friends if he had conquered Europe?

-But the memoirs consistently paint a picture of a willful kid, a loner, stubborn, maybe a little gloomy, rough around the edges.
+But the memoirs consistently paint a picture of a willful kid, a loner, stubborn, maybe a little gloomy, and rough around the edges.
 But in these accounts, he also has a feisty streak.
-In one of my favorite stories (whether it’s true or not) Napoleon led his fellow students in throwing their mattresses out the window.
-Anything to irritate the monks who were their teachers.
+In one story, Napoleon led his fellow students in throwing their mattresses out the window; anything to irritate the monks who were their teachers.

-He was great at math, and even earned a prize in that subject.
+He was skilled at math and even earned a prize in that subject.
 About history, later on he wrote, “History I conquered rather than studied.”
-Maybe he said that to provoke and delight historians like me, because in fact he loved ancient history and geography.
+Maybe he said that to provoke and delight historians, because, in fact, he loved ancient history and geography.